sheymann/githubarchive.org/bigquery/README.md

 FROM [githubarchive:github.timeline]
 WHERE repository_private = "false"
   AND type != "PushEvent"
+  AND type != "CreateEvent"
+  AND type != "DeleteEvent"
   AND PARSE_UTC_USEC(created_at) != PARSE_UTC_USEC(repository_pushed_at)
   AND repository_language = "Perl"
 GROUP BY repos, type, duration